Hi folks, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Hey, Rush.

-That was uh it was uh you and Mr. Well.
+That was you and Mr. Will.

-If I'm a 20-something, um I'm gonna take my chance with the penalty if I'm thinking rationally, rather than paying the full freight on a on a policy, because if I get sick tomorrow today, I buy a policy tomorrow and I'm covered.
+If I'm a 20-something, I'm going to take my chance with the penalty if I'm thinking rationally rather than paying the full freight on a policy.

-They're going to stay out, um pay the three hundred dollar or fifty sixteen hundred dollar or two thousand dollar penalty, whatever.
+They're going to stay out, pay the $300, $1,600, or $2,000 penalty, whatever.

-Well, actually, actually on that example, I think that the regime is not counting on the irrationality.
+Well, actually, actually, on that example, I think that the regime is not counting on the irrationality.

-He eventually wants a single payer system.
+He eventually wants a single-payer system.

 So he makes the fine cheaper than a policy.